 Drinks are included in the price.
 Bottled water, local beer and spirits are available throughout the day, while imported wine is offered at dinner.
 Ellerton also has its own supply of clean spring water.
 There are tea- and coffee-making facilities in the Valley House and afternoon tea is served in the lounge.

 - Coffee / tea making

 - Dinner by arrangement

 - Vegetarian menu

-- Just relax - by the pool, on a verandah, in a shaded corner of the garden
+- Find a quiet spot to relax: on a veranda, in a shaded corner of the garden or by the pool

-- Birders will enjoy all the exotic species flitting about, including sunbirds, parakeets and the Sri Lankan hanging parrot
+- Birders will enjoy spotting sunbirds, parakeets and the Sri Lankan hanging parrot

-- The ancient city of Kandy is one of Sri Lanka’s must-dos, and it’s only a 30-minute drive from Ellerton (take a taxi or tuk-tuk; plenty pass by).
-First the iconic lakeside Temple of the Tooth, then the nearby Peradiniya Botanical Gardens (you’ll pass the 120-acre gardens on the way into town)
+- The ancient city of Kandy is only a 30-minute taxi or tuk-tuk ride away: don't miss the iconic lakeside Temple of the Tooth or stunning Peradiniya Botanical Gardens

-- Going south, you can visit the Elephant Orphanage at Pinnewala (1.5 hours' drive).
-Bath time in the local river is a particular highlight
+- Visit the Elephant Orphanage at Pinnewala (1.5 hours' south); bath time in the river is a particular highlight

 - Take a train or car to the ‘Little England’ hill station at Nuwara Eliya (2 hrs south) for tea gardens, waterfalls and colonial throwbacks

 Activities on site or nearby include:

 - Plantlife / flora